 As a basketball coach at Milligan, his teams won over 500 games, 11 Conference championships, and six Conference Champions of Character Awards.
 Aubrey was named Conference Coach of Character in 2006, 2013, and 2020.
 He was honored as the NAIA’s National Coach of Character in 2013.

-Aubrey, a tennis player, coached the women’s tennis team for two seasons (1993, 1994) and later guided the men’s team to four conference champions of character awards (2001-02; 2002-03; 2003-04; 2005-06), coaching the men from 2001 to 2006.
+Aubrey, a former tennis player at Milligan, coached the women’s tennis team for one season (1993-94) and later guided the men’s team to four conference Champions of Character awards (2001-02; 2002-03; 2003-04; 2005-06), coaching the men’s team from 2001 to 2006.